Himachal Assembly: Govt introduces more stringent version of anti-conversion law | Law-Order

 - India

-The Himachal Pradesh government on Friday introduced an amendment bill in the state assembly, seeking to enhancing the punishment and adding a specific mention of “mass conversion” in an existing law that forbids change of religion through force or allurement.
+The Himachal Pradesh government on Friday introduced an amendment bill in the state assembly, seeking to enhance the punishment and add a specific mention of “mass conversion” in an existing law that forbids change of religion through force or allurement.

 If passed, The Himachal Pradesh Freedom of Religion (Amendment) Bill 2022 will be a more stringent version of The Himachal Pradesh Freedom of Religion Act, 2019.